 Ultimately, the choice is yours.
 Do your homework and educate yourself on the potential risks before deciding on breast implants.

-A holistic and integrative approach works best, as silicone and saline breast implant disease is truly a holistic illness, with the necessity of the practitioner understanding functional medicine, holistic health, bio-individual clinical nutrition, safe and effective detox protocols, and building a strong immune system and strong healthy foundation.
+A holistic and integrative approach works best, as silicone and saline breast implant illness is truly a holistic illness, with the necessity of the practitioner understanding integrative and functional medicine, holistic health, bio-individual clinical nutrition, safe and effective detox protocols, and the building process of a strong immune system and strong healthy foundation.
 Schedule a free 15-minute consultation.